 So, it’s amazing to drive, nice to look at, is a convertible and is loaded with tech, just like a Rolls-Royce Wraith.
 The question to ask then, is whether it’s as good as the Wraith.
 And the answer to that is that it’s subjective.
 Both Bentley and Rolls have come up to create a separate stance of their own and they’re both unique, expensive and amazing pieces of art.
 The perfect answer to that will be why not buy both.
 Since, anyone who’s at a stage of buying any of these cars definitely has enough dough for both of them.

 Live in the UAE?
-Download and use OpenBonnet for more tips and tricks!
+Download and use OpenBonnet for more reviews, tips and tricks!
 Cheers!

 The thoughts shared in this article are provided by Prakhar Khandelwal who takes pride in being an automobile enthusiast and a budding writer.
 Want to share your thoughts and ideas about the auto world with Open Bonnet community?
 Write to us at [email protected]